ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_PROC_RELATED\_

-SYS_PROC_RELATED\_ describes tables, sequences, stored procedures, stored functions, and views accessed by a stored procedure or stored function
+This table contains information about tables, sequences, stored procedures, stored functions, and views accessed by a stored procedure or stored function

 | Column name         | Type         | Description                                                  |
 | ------------------- | ------------ | ------------------------------------------------------------ |